Fair-Strides/FVTT-Custom-Journal-Theming/README.md

-If you encounter any bug or want to suggest improvements, don't hesitate to tell me either here through the issues or on Discord (do tag me if reaching out through the Foundry Discord if you want me to see your message @Fair Strides#2148.
+If you encounter any bug or want to suggest improvements, don't hesitate to tell me either here through the issues or on Discord (do tag me if reaching out through the Foundry Discord if you want me to see your message @fairstrides.
 Do take into account though that this is still an early version which needs a lot more work.
 I'll do my best to fix these issues as fast as possible, but take note that it may still take a certain time before I have the time to fix something.

-- **Bug**: Currently, it is possible to open and interact with multiple Config windows for the Image and Video Journal entries.
-I believe a check is needed in the UI windows.

-- **Bug**: The video element in the Video Journal does not resize manually when you resize with the sheet unlocked.
-I need to feed the data to the proper spot.

 - **Bug**: The drop down for the "default" journal sheet doesn't currently work.
 I have yet to find out why, so please be patient.
 Rest assured, individual sheet themes *are* working.

-- **Compatibility issue**: The button for MINDMAP doesn't show when using Custom Journal.
-There is also a known issue with Data Toolbox.

 *Theme-specific issues aren't going to be listed here, but will be available and appropriately tagged in the GitHub issues.*